geraldsaberon/8-puzzle/readme.md

 # 8 Puzzle

-With Breadth First Search (BFS) solving.
+With automated solving using Breadth-first Search (BFS) and A* search algorithms.